PagerDuty/developer-docs/docs/REST-API/05-Endpoints.md

 However, the `id` of the resource deleted, in combination with its `type`, still serve to uniquely identify the deleted resource.
 No resources of the same `type` will have the same `id` in the future.

 In addition, deleted resources may still be referenced by other resources.
-In these cases, the deleted resource will always be shown as a <Link to="/docs/REST-API-v2/references/">resource reference</Link>.
+In these cases, the deleted resource will always be shown as a [resource reference](../../docs/REST-API-v2/11-References.md).

 A `204 No content` response code is returned to a successful `delete` request.

 A `4xx` response code is sent if it was not possible to delete the resource.
-The response body will contain <Link to="/docs/REST-API-v2/errors/">more specific errors</Link> about why the delete request failed.
+The response body will contain [more specific errors](../../docs/REST-API/14-Errors.md) about why the delete request failed.

 ### POST /resources/:id/{verb} (verb)